 We kind of always knew we wanted to go travelling.
-We’re getting to that age where friends are starting to settle down and whilst we had stable jobs and good career prospects, the thought of settling down just yet didn’t sit well.
-After many days in beer gardens, nights in pubs, evenings on the couch spent discussing the first 4 questions, we realised yes, we really really want to do it.
+We’re getting to that age where friends are starting to settle down and whilst we had stable jobs and good career prospects, the thought of settling down just didn’t sit well.
+After many days in beer gardens, nights in pubs, evenings on the couch spent discussing the first 4 questions, me and Rob realised yes, we really really wanted to do it.

-First stop is China, then onto Japan, Central and North Thailand, Sri Lanka, the Thai Islands, Vietnam, Cambodia, Malaysia and Indonesia.
+First stop is China, then onto Japan, Central and North Thailand, Sri Lanka, the Thai Islands, Vietnam, Cambodia, Malaysia and Indonesia (duration in Asia = approx 10 months).
 From there we’ll be Australia bound in search of work to top up the travel funds.

-Selective Asia was a bible when choosing where to go and when, you want to try and avoid high season and rainy season.
+Selective Asia was a bible when choosing where to go and when, you want to try to avoid high season and rainy season.

 Lonely Planet is great at showing the best areas to go in each country, they also have travel itineraries which can help guide when you get stuck.

 We want to travel without impacting on the environment too much.
 However with the countries we visit we inevitably use air travel, to have the smallest impact we always book economy class and travel light.
 Preference will always be walking (great exercise on the go), bikes (most hostels provide for free), trains or boat.